Artist Residencies in North America

 Hambidge Center for Creative Arts and Sciences (Rabun Gap, CA)

 The Hambidge Residency Program provides setting, solitude and time for creative individuals working in a wide variety of creative disciplines.
-Fellowships are offered for two to eight week residencies, year round, except for the months of January and February.
+Fellowships are offered for two to eight week residencies, year round.
 Fellows enjoy the gift of life without every-day distractions, in individual cottage/studios.
 These sanctuaries are scattered across our 600 acre setting of mountain forests, streams, waterfalls, hiking trails and wildflower meadows.

 Headlands Center for the Arts (Sausalito, CA)